AwsGeek/mlbot-hamburg/lab1/README.md

 ## Task 3.
 Train the SageMaker model
 Execute the following steps in order to train your model
 1. Prepare for training.
 In cell 1, replace **```<replace with your bucket name>```** with the bucket name you created in a previous task, then click on the **Run** button to run this cell of the notebook.
 2. Train the model.
 Select this cell, then click on the **Run** button to train the model.
-Training this model takes approximatley 5 to 10 minutes using a single ml.p3.2xlarge training instance.
+Training this model takes approximately 10 minutes using a single ml.p3.2xlarge training instance.
 3. While waiting for the training job to finish, browse to the SageMaker console and find training job.
 Click on the training job and open to view details and log activity.
 4. Deploy the model.
 Select this cell, then click on the **Run** button to deploy the model.
 Deploying this model can take several minutes.
 Note the endpoint name and ARN for later use.
 5. Finally, Test the model.
 Select this cell, then click on the **Run** button to test the model.
 Verify the classification matches the displayed aircraft.